Producing Artistic Director

 802-296-7000 ext.
 117

-Margaret was born and raised in the Upper Valley and although she spent 18 years away, she returned in 2012 and is happy to call the Upper Valley home.
+Margaret was born and raised in the Upper Valley and although she spent 18 years away, she returned in 2012 and is happy to call the Upper Valley home once again.
 She spent her professional life engaging with people.
 First, in her role as Human Resources Officer at First National Bank in Ames, IA, then in her position as Director of Business Development for American Capital Energy – an award winning solar development company.
-Margaret’s life-long love affair with theater started with her first appearance on stage at the age of eight.
-Since then, she has been an actor, singer, dresser, make-up assistant, set builder, props master, assistant stage manager, stage manager, production manager, and currently serves as President of North Country Community Theater (NCCT).
+Margaret’s life-long love affair with theater started with her first appearance on stage at the age of eight in Carousel with North Country Community Theatre (NCCT).
+Since then, she has been an actor, singer, dresser, make-up assistant, set builder, props master, assistant stage manager, stage manager, production manager, and currently serves as President of NCCT.
 She is thrilled to marry these two sides of herself as Director of Development at Northern Stage.
 She has previously appeared at Northern Stage in Our Town, Mamma Mia!, and most recently in the New Works Now 5.0 staged reading of The Coup.
 She holds a BA in English with a minor in Performance Art from Iowa State University and an MBA with an emphasis in Human Resources from Drake University.
-Margaret is delighted to join Northern Stage in its mission to change lives, one story at a time.
+Margaret is delighted to be a part of the leadership team at Northern Stage to help guide the company in its mission to change lives, one story at a time.

 Development Manager of Institutional Relations